HTsandaruvan/Meals-On-Wheels-v1.0/README.md

 ## Project Overview

-The Know-Your-Neighborhood website consists of the following Key pages
+The Meals On Wheels website consists of the following Key pages

 Landing Page /Home Page
 Registration